paritytech/license-scanner/README.md

 - Most useful in the combination with `--ensure-licenses`.
 - The excluded path can be absolute or relative.
-- Another option starting with `--xxx` or `--` must be used explicitly to mark the end of `--exclude` parameters.

 # Implementation <a name="implementation"></a>